jumraiya/repower-dmv/README.md

 - Initial setup:

-  clone the repo and cd into the directory
+  Fork the repo, clone it, and cd into the directory

   ```sh
   cp .env.example .env